IBM/event-automation/_ep_1.0/05-nodes/04-enrichment-node.md

    - `TEXT`
    - `VARCHAR`

-7. In the **Match Criteria** section, define your expression by using the property from the source, and the table field.
+7. In the **Match Criteria** pane, define your expression by using the property from the source, and the table field.

    For example, the incoming event has a field `country_code` with values such as `866, 453, 123` and you wish to lookup a human readable name from a database table.